dogweather/python-exhaustiveness-adts-monads/README.md

-# Python Exhaustiveness Checking demo code
+# Python Exhaustiveness Checking Demo

 Demo code showing off the new true exhaustiveness checks with Python 3.10 + Pyright.
 I created this repo to support my blog post and make it easy to try out